FortiAuthenticator

 FortiClient offers an FSSO mobility agent as part of its feature set.

-The FSSO mobility agent is able to report user logins to FortiAuthenticator, and FortiAuthenticator can then turn those logins into FSSO sessions.
+The FSSO mobility agent can report user logins to FortiAuthenticator, and FortiAuthenticator can then turn those logins into FSSO sessions.

-This feature is included in the full FortiClient version, and in the free VPN-only FortiClient (starting from firmware 7.0.3)
+This feature is included in the full FortiClient version and the free VPN-only FortiClient (starting from firmware v7.0.3).

 There is also a standalone FSSO mobility agent (without any other FortiClient features) available; the archive with the installer will typically be called something like 'FortiClientSSOSetup[...]'.

-Note that FSSO Mobility Agent will install on, but will not run properly on, any non-domain-joined workstation; it will simply log an error that domain name could not be read.
+Note that the FSSO Mobility Agent will install on, but will not run properly on any non-domain-joined workstation; it will simply log an error that the domain name could not be read.

 1. Download the standalone FSSO mobility agent.

-The standalone version is located in the firmware download section available in support.fortinet.com, under FortiClient.
+The standalone version is located in the firmware download section available on support.fortinet.com, under FortiClient.

 The various Windows firmware versions will also contain a FortiClientSSOSetup_[version].zip file, which contains the actual FSSO Mobility Agent installer.